$0 Montana Foster Care Quick-Start Checklist

 Does parallel processing require anything from CFSD that they might not approve?

-No. Everything in the parallel processing approach — submitting background checks early, scheduling interviews before training ends, attending training in a neighboring region — is standard practice and fully within CFSD's normal process.
-The guide is not advising workarounds; it is advising the efficient version of the process CFSD already expects.
+Coordinate each part of the parallel processing approach with CFSD — submitting background checks early, scheduling interviews before training ends, and asking about training in a neighboring region.
+The guide is not advising workarounds; it is advising applicants to reduce avoidable gaps within the process CFSD provides.
 The Montana Foster Care Licensing Guide documents each step with the relevant form numbers and ARM citations.

 What if my water heater is above 120°F — is that an automatic disqualifier?